unprompted2/adaptive-segmentation-domain/README.md

 Feel free to adjust the parameter settings in the configuration files and examine the effect on the outcome!

 ### Domain adaptive training on your own data
 To train a model in a domain adaptive fashion, you will need a (preferably large) labeled source datasets, e.g. one of the datasets provided in our repository.
-You will also nee
+You will also need a target dataset that is at least partially labeled.
+These labels will be used for testing and evaluating performance.
+In the case of unsupervised domain adaptation, you are good to go.
+However, if the gap between the source and target is still relatively large, you are recommended to label a small part of the target data and use this for training (i.e. sem